Neon:PrairieLand

 But forgiveness doesn't mean you get a blank cheque.
 It doesn't mean you can abuse someone's grace by repeatedly hurting them and then demand further forgiveness.
 Do we go to Jesus and DEMAND forgiveness for our sins?
 I sure hope not.
 It's graciously given.
 Not demanded.
 I'm pretty sure Paul addresses that attitude in Romans 6.

-Scripture is also clear, in the context of community, that if someone is repeatedly unrepentant, we are to distance ourselves from them and their sinful actions (Matt 18:15-20).
+In the context of community, Scripture is also clear that if someone is repeatedly unrepentant, we are to distance ourselves from them and their sinful actions (Matt 18:15-20).

 I often think about all of this in relation to how I would counsel someone in a marriage after years of repeated abuse with very little effort made regarding change, repentance, reconciliation and restoration.